Did you know?

 2: Quality down to the finest detail

 We build to high-standards with high-quality materials.
 Why not see for yourself?
-Spend a few days at the Wildkogel Resort and find out what it's like to have a holiday home-away-from-home.
+Spend a few days at one of our resorts DAS Wildkogel or DAS Bramberg and find out what it's like to have a holiday home-away-from-home.

 3: The Landberg concept

 When you buy a Landberg holiday apartment, house or chalet, you acquire a property in a premium location.
 Not to mention all the services and facilities that come with it, and a dedicated on-site reception team.

 Oberpinzgau is starting to develop as one of Austria's flagship tourist regions.
 Plots and properties in the area have the potential to demonstrate long-term increase in value.

 You will receive a 30-year building guarantee and a three-year warranty on hidden defects.

 6: Payment conditional on construction progress

 All payments are made via a notary, who acts as an independent middleman.
 The notary does not release the payment to the developer until the agreed conditions have been met.

 Payment by instalments is made only after the completion of a survey by an independent expert, who will assess whether or not the criteria have been met for the release of funds.